nclman/esp32-soil-moisture/README.md

 Select your ADC, GPIO pins and that should all the customization required (this should probably be in Preferences too, in future).
 Arduino upload to device and reset.
 This step will not overwrite your Preferences, so, not to worry.

 ### Step 3: Check the device
 The "Mini" boards do not have a built-in LED and I did not want to add one to drain the battery unnecessarily.
 You can always enable "DEBUG_LOG" define flag and use the Serial Monitor in Arduino IDE to ensure that the device is running.
 Or you can also check your Firebase RTDB for new entries based on the sleep/wake period.

+## What's Next?
+- I might want to explore keeping everything within a local network. i.e. have a local server (could be a low-powered device, e.g. another ESP32 with SDcard, Raspberry Pi, etc) running and collecting data from multiple devices.
+- Experiment with using 18650 battery shields instead of cobbled-together parts.
+- Port this code to ESP-IDF and optimize.
+- Add more features:
+  - battery monitoring
+  - water reservoir monitoring